 Your goal is to try to uncover evidence of the person acting in a manner that is inconsistent with their claimed car accident injuries.
 Google, Facebook, Instagram, and other sites are excellent investigative devices, especially if the injured person has a significant social media presence, and is in the habit of posting lots of textual/visual evidence of his or her daily life.

-For example, if you learn that the other driver is training for a half-marathon or just spent a weekend building houses for Habitat for Humanity, participation is activities like that can indicate that a debilitating knee injury is being faked.
+For example, if you learn that the other driver is training for a half-marathon, or that they just spent a weekend building houses for Habitat for Humanity, proof of participation in activities like that can indicate that a claimed severe knee injury is being faked.

 While it could be risky, some parties to a personal injury lawsuit (or investigators hired by personal injury lawyers) have been know to do a little in-person sleuthing when they suspect that an injury is being faked or exaggerated (without confronting the person, of course).

 The goal here is to observe (and possibly record) how the "injured" person looks and acts.
 Are appearances and activities consistent or inconsistent with the claimed injuries?
-An investigator is usually free to take photographs/video as long as they are on public property and the subject is on public property when the pictures/videos are taken.
+An investigator is usually free to take photographs/video as long as they (and the "injured" person) are on public property at the time.

 Ultimately, if the other driver is suing you, and you and your lawyer are convinced that the claim is fraudulent, your best course of action may be to let the car accident lawsuit process play out until the time comes to ask the court to order the other driver (the plaintiff) to submit to an independent medical examination (IME).
 If the court grants this request, then the true nature and extent of the plaintiff's injuries should become clear.

-If it turns out that the plaintiff's claimed injuries can't be medically substantiated, there's a chance that the lawsuit could be dismissed, and if the lawsuit is deemed "frivolous," the defendant might be ordered to pay you.
+If it turns out that the plaintiff's claimed injuries can't be medically substantiated, there's a chance that the lawsuit could be dismissed, and if the lawsuit is deemed "frivolous," the defendant might be ordered to pay you for the cost of defending the case.